 A huge part of time management is knowing what to work on and when.
 Your productivity can be seriously hampered if you do not properly organise your time.
 When you are going to work on what task.
 Having a clearer picture of this is key – whether it is to maximise your hobby potential, or to ensure you meet that crucial deadline at work.
 Think about the issues you might face at work or when otherwise trying to organise your time.
 What challenges do you face?
 I can tell you that there is a period of the day when you will get your best work done and that is the Einstein Window.

 What is the Einstein Window?

 The Einstein Window is the time each and every day when you have a mental peak.
-Work might feel almost fun as you manage to complete tasks with each and push onwards to the next one.
+Work might feel almost fun as you manage to complete tasks with ease and push onwards to the next one.
 It is the time of day you feel capable and productive as your power through your work and those problems you face seem more like fun puzzles waiting for you to solve them.

 If you are not sure of what I am talking about, try to think back to your last day at work.
 Think about how productive you were throughout the day.
 You are not at the same level for the whole day.
 Consider when you were the most productive and how that felt.